rome/tools/website/src/_includes/docs/intro.md

 **Rome is currently only supported as a [linter](#linting) for JavaScript and TypeScript.** We are actively working on support for other languages.

 Once our usage as a linter has matured we will work on releasing the other parts of Rome and expand beyond linting.
+Significant implementation has already been completed for other functionality such as bundling and testing.

 ### Language Support